mrkkrp/markkarpov.art/essay/real-realism.md

   cannot be used (unless in a heavily cropped way, see the next section) since they broadcast the message “I want you to appreciate the beauty of X” and there is little that can be done to cancel it.
-* Certain subjects even though they are not usually thought of as beautiful per se, however have strong symbolic connotations attached to them (e.g. skulls will bring up the theme of vanitas).
+* Certain subjects, even though they are not usually thought of as beautiful per se, nevertheless have strong symbolic connotations attached to them (e.g. skulls will bring up the theme of vanitas).
 These should be avoided as well.
-* Certain arrangements or themes that may not have a clear message per se, but may be linked to the art movements of the past or suggest “deeper meaning” are to be avoided.
+* Certain arrangements or themes that may not have a clear message per se, but may be linked to the art movements of the past or suggest “deeper meaning”, are to be avoided.
 * Many views of nature can no longer be depicted because this subject matter has been thoroughly used in the past and is strongly connected to the concept of beauty, hence most scenes with nature or vegetation in them